seakhtar/nsf-sbir/pages/landing.md

 <div class="usa-width-one-half" markdown="1">
 <h2 class="text-large">We embrace diversity</h2>

-We value diversity.
 Our program fosters and encourages participation in innovation and entrepreneurship by women and people of color as well as first-time entrepreneurs from all 50 states and U.S. territories.

 <a class="usa-button usa-button-primary button-arrow" href="#">
 What we look for